 Amazon Technical Academy is committed to selecting participants from diverse backgrounds and experiences across gender, race and ethnicity, nationality, religion, physical ability, sexual orientation, military status, education, previous work, and more.

-Amazon Technical Academy accepts applications from regular full-time or reduced-time Amazon employees in good performance standing who have been employed for at least 12 months by the time classes start.
+Amazon Technical Academy accepts applications from regular full-time or reduced-time Amazon employees in good performance standing who have at least 12 months of blue badge tenure by the time classes start.
 Applicants must have a GED or high school diploma.
 All applicants must have valid unrestricted work authorization throughout the entire 9-month training.

 Learn more about all eligibility requirements.